• About

 When deciding what to pack for Belize, anyone who’s been to a Caribbean island knows they’re going to need many swimsuits, the region’s official dress code.

-Yellow for snorkeling, teal for just about anything, sequins for my bachelorette party in Las Vegas that I somehow thought I needed in Belize.
+I brought the yellow for snorkeling, teal for just about anything, sequins for my bachelorette party in Las Vegas that I somehow thought I needed in Belize.
+Don’t be like me; pick up something cute and practical like the swimwear from Cupshe which I now wear all the time and looove.

 What to pack for Belize | Jungle + Caribbean islands | Beach gear | Jungle adventures: caving, tubing, ATM Cave | Maya ruins | Caye Caulker | San Ingacio | Black Rock Lodge | Belize packing list | What to bring on a trip to Belize